Reichstag (North German Confederation): Composition of the constituent Reichstag

-The president of the Reichstag was Eduard von Simson, who had held the position in the Frankfurt National Assembly in 1848–1849 and would hold it again in the Reichstag of the German Empire from 1871–1874.
+The president of the Reichstag was Eduard von Simson, who had held the position in the Frankfurt National Assembly in 1848–1849 and would hold it again in the Reichstag of the German Empire from 1871 to 1874.
 August Bebel later wrote in his memoirs that "the elite of North German politicians and parliamentary luminaries" had been assembled in the parliament.
 "The time of ideals is over," he concluded.
 "German unity has descended from a dream world into the prosaic world of reality.
 Politicians today have less than ever to ask what is desirable than what is achievable."

 Debate on the constitution

 The constitutional deliberations took place largely within the parliament itself.
 In contrast to the Frankfurt National Assembly, there were few petitions or attempts to exert influence from the outside.
 Bismarck had reserved the right to impose a constitution in the event that too many changes were made to his draft.
 With that threat in the background, he was usually able to prevail in cases of conflict.
 The constitution included no catalog of fundamental rights, due in part to different formulations by the individual states.
 Bismarck also wanted to avoid ideological conflicts of principle, such as over the position in the state of the church or family.
 He nevertheless had to accept some compromises.
 He did not, for example, succeed in making the Reichstag president a "federal monarch".

 The liberals failed in their demand that the heads of the federal ministries be responsible to parliament for their governmental acts.
 Rudolf von Bennigsen, leader of the National Liberal parliamentary group, then introduced language that came to be known as the "Lex Bennigsen".
 It made the chancellor responsible for the acts of the Bundespräsidium and took its place as part of Article 17 of the constitution:"The Bundespräsidium shall be responsible for the promulgation and enactment of federal laws and for supervising their execution.
 The orders and decrees of the Bundespräsidium shall be issued in the name of the Federation and to be valid shall require the countersignature of the Federal Chancellor, who shall thereby assume responsibility."

 It was a fundamental change from the original draft constitution and meant that the chancellor would need to defend and represent his policies to parliament and the public.
 Although the chancellor continued to be appointed by the Bundespräsidium, he also became dependent to a certain extent on the majorities in the Reichstag.
 True parliamentary accountability, however, did not come about until the end of the German Empire.